rickmave388-star/FreeToken_P6000/README.md

 - **Diverse Consumer Hardware**: Scales across consumer laptops, gaming desktops, and workstation GPUs, with native support for NVIDIA RTX 30, RTX 40, and RTX 50 series GPUs.

 Currently under re-engineering with the objective to back-port essential functionalities to Nvidia Quadro P6000 (sm_61) .
-Re-optimization of kernels and hybridation with emulate intrisics.
+Re-optimization of kernels and hybridation with emulated intrisics.
 Early validation operated with Qwen3.5-9B shows promising results.

 ## Getting Started